 |SLB-S005||January 25, 2018||Arschenschmerz|

 |SLB-S007||March 24, 2018||Godt Parat I Ovnen|

 |SLB-S012||September 16, 2018||Love Turns To Hate|

 The name “Slaskeben” roughly translates to “floppy legs” in english.
-It sounds pretty funny in danish, and is a word me and my brother came up with when we were kids, watching the Olympic Games.
+It sounds pretty funny in danish, and is a word my brother and I came up with when we were kids, watching the Olympic Games.
 There were a gymnastics disclipine called pommel horse (or something like that), and legs were flying everywhere = floppy legs.
 And – that’s also basically how you would dance to techno.
 Ta-daa! 😀